AFRICAN FAMILY FILM FOUNDATION

 To see what we’ve done in the past, please click on “Recent Projects” in the menu bar, read and view the video on the left.

 Right now, today, you can help us bring hope through direct action!

 We have very low operating costs.
 We are all volunteer.

-We have distribution channels in place in Ouagadougou and Koupela, Burkina Faso, so we can get help directly to people on the ground.
+We have volunteers ready in Ouagadougou, the capital city, and villages of Kouritenga Province, in Burkina Faso, so we can get help directly to people on the ground.

-We use donations to buy organic cotton blankets and non-toxic mosquito nets, organic millet, beans, corn and sorghum – all purchased locally to avoid costly airlifts and waste.
-It’s a matter of distributing existing supplies from areas that have not been devastated by crop failure, floods or drought to children and families in affected cities and villages.
-This supports the ancient art of African weaving, sustainable organic farming, the existing local economy, and provides relief for the people who need it.
+We use donations to buy organic cotton blankets made locally in Burkina Faso and non-toxic mosquito nets, sewn locally—all purchased locally to avoid costly airlifts and waste.
+This supports the ancient art of African weaving, the existing local economy, and provides relief for children and families who need it.

-Our team of African volunteers distribute food, blankets and mosquito nets to those in need.
+Our team of African volunteers are ready to buy and distribute blankets and mosquito nets to those in need.
 They need your help.

 Here are some examples of what your money can do:

 $10 will buy a locally made blanket that can keep a child warm at night.